Boxers de Bordeaux: Underdog years

 Following an undistinguished first season, where it finished in 9th place and narrowly missed the playoffs, the team reached 4th place and the playoff semifinals in 2016–17 and 2017–18, equaling the historical best of the market's previous team, the Dogues.
 The 2018–19 campaign however, was both a sporting and financial disappointment, as the club was prematurely eliminated by Amiens in the quarterfinals, and assessed the first of two consecutive point penalties for overspending.
 As a result, the club had to par down its roster for several seasons to replenish its coffers.
 Following the rebuild, the club returned to its status as a solid underdog in the Ligue Magnus behind the league's perennial big three of Rouen, Grenoble and Angers, with the city of Bordeaux considered perhaps the country's most hockey-friendly major agglomeration thanks to its affluent demographics.

 Breakthrough and arrival of Canadian investors

 In January 2024, it was announced that a partnership of former NHL great Patrick Roy and fellow Canadians Jean Bédard, owner of sports bar chain La Cage, and Jacques Tanguay, former owner of the Quebec Remparts, had acquired a minority stake in the team.
 The trio's shares represent an 18.5 percent ownership.

-Following an injury-hampered early season, the Boxers righted the ship to enter the playoffs with the fourth seed.
-They beat newcomers Marseille in the overtime of game seven, before upsetting the country's biggest-budget team Grenoble in a five-game semifinal to reach their first championship series.
+Although the early stretch of their 2023–24 season was hampered by injuries, the Boxers righted the ship to enter the playoffs with the fourth seed.
+They beat newcomers Marseille in the overtime of game seven, before upsetting the country's biggest-budget team Grenoble in a five-game semifinal to reach their first title series.
 The team won the first two games on the ice of title defenders Rouen, but lost the next four to finish the campaign as runner-up, its best result to date.
+In the 2026 playoffs, the Boxers beat emerging rivals Marseille four games to one in the opening round, before sweeping Rouen in the semifinals to clinch their second championship appearance.